At a Glance

 Debt Consolidation requires more than one debt account.
 Please select at least two debt types above.

+1. Use the funds to pay off your debt ASAP.
 Some lenders will pay your credit cards off for you when they approve you for a debt consolidation loan.
 If not, your best choice is to pay them yourself immediately.
 Get the money out of your hands before you spend it on something it wasn’t intended for.
 In some cases, there will be a few dollars left over when you’re done.
 Spend that if you like.

 What happens to your credit after debt consolidation will be determined by your spending behaviors both during the loan period and immediately following it.
 If you don’t use your credit cards and pay off the loan balance in full, your credit score should be in the “good” or “exceptional” range by the time you’re finished.
 If you’re still spending, it won’t be.